Daniel-KM/Omeka-plugin-Stats/README.md

 Troubleshooting
 ---------------

-See online issues on the [Stats issues] page on GitHub.
+See online issues on the [plugin issues] page on GitHub.

 License